-A WARNING: Your motorhome is fitted with Swift Command Tracker (by Sargent) which monitors battery voltage.
+▲ WARNING: If your motorhome is fitted with Swift Command Tracker (by Sargent) which monitors battery voltage.
 If you plan to disconnect or remove your leisure battery for maintenance or external charging, then please contact the monitoring station before you remove or disconnect the battery.
 If a leisure battery is not fitted, please also contact the Tracker monitoring station before removing the mains hook up.
-The Swift Command Tracker monitoring station can be contacted on 0345 6027302.
+The Swift Command Tracker monitoring station can be contacted on 0345 6027302 Gas system.